Gaois research projects team

 Dr Ciarán Mac an Bhaird (Head of School)

-Clare Coughlan (Research projects administrator) has a B.Sc. i bhFiontraíocht le Gaeilge Fheidhmeach from Dublin City University and an M.A. i Scríobh agus Cumarsáid na Gaeilge from University College Dublin.
+Tara Nic Cana (Research projects administrator) has a degree in Irish and Human Development from Dublin City University, and an M.A in Scríobh agus Cumarsáid na Gaeilge from University College Dublin.
+She has also completed a Postgraduate Diploma in Translation with Coláiste na hÉireann, Gaelchultúr.

 Prof. Ciarán Mac Murchaidh is a graduate of Maynooth University (BA, MA, PhD, HDipEd) and the Pontifical University, Maynooth (BD, DLT).
 He has taught in the Departments of Modern Irish at NUI Maynooth and St Patrick's College Drumcondra, where he was also Dean of Research & Humanities from 2010-2013.
 He is PrincipaI Investigator on the Ainm project and is currently Joint Editor of the academic journal, Studia Hibernica, as well as Irish-language Editor of Eighteenth-Century Ireland/Iris an dá Chultúr.

-Dr Úna Bhreathnach (Editorial manager) has degrees in Italian and philosophy, and in European Studies.
-Her PhD focused on best practice in term planning.
-Principal Investigator (PI) on the Dúchas and Ainm projects.
+Dr Úna Bhreathnach (Editorial manager) has degrees in Italian and philosophy from NUI Galway, and in European Studies from UCD.
+Her PhD, from Fiontar, DCU, focused on best practice in term planning.
+Principal Investigator (PI) on the Dúchas and National Corpus of Irish projects.
 Co-author of Terminology for the European Union.
 The Irish Experience: The GA IATE Project (Cló Iar-Chonnacht, 2013).
 A member of the Placenames Committee.
 She is vice-president of the European Association for Terminology (EAFT).

 Dr Gearóid Ó Cleircín (Quality manager) has a B.A. in Irish and anthropology as well as a PhD in Modern Irish from Maynooth University.
 He is the Principal Investigator (PI) on two externally funded terminology research projects, Téarma and LEX.
 His research interests include terminology, folkloristics and various aspects of the digital humanities.
 He is a member of the Terminology Committee.

-Dr Brian Ó Raghallaigh (Technical manager) has a primary degree in computational linguistics and a doctorate degree in linguistics (speech technology).
+Dr Brian Ó Raghallaigh (Technology manager) has a primary degree in computational linguistics and a doctorate degree in linguistics (speech technology).
 He is responsible for fuaimeanna.ie and Fuaimeanna na Gaeilge (Cois Life).
-Principal Investigator (PI) on the Logainm project and a member of both the editorial and management committees of the Historical Dictionary of Irish (RIA).
+Principal Investigator (PI) on the Logainm and Decoding Hidden Heritages projects and a member of both the editorial and management committees of the Historical Dictionary of Irish (RIA).
+Interested in language technology and Python programming.

 Mairéad Nic Lochlainn (Research editor) has a B.A.
 International in Irish and German as well as a Higher Diploma in Education from NUI Galway and an M.A. in Translation Studies from Dublin City University.

-Dr Mícheál J. Ó Meachair (Research editor) has a degree in Modern Irish and History of Art, and an M.A. i Scríobh agus Cumarsáid na Gaeilge from University College Dublin.
+Dr Mícheál J. Ó Meachair (Postdoctoral researcher) has a degree in Modern Irish and History of Art, and an M.A. i Scríobh agus Cumarsáid na Gaeilge from University College Dublin.
 He received his doctoral degree in the field of corpus linguistics from Trinity College, Dublin.
 This doctoral research focussed on compiling a corpus of educational materials (EduGA) and analysing the complexity of the language therein.
 He is a programmer and localizer, and he is one of the co-founders of an Ríomhacadamh.
-His primary research interests are corpus linguistics and language technologies.
+His primary research interests are corpus linguistics and language technologies, and he is a member of the DCU NLP Research Group.

 Jeaic Mag Fhinn (Editorial research assistant) has an undergraduate degree in Irish Language & Literature and in Mathematics from the University of Notre Dame and an M.A. in Modern Irish from NUI Galway.
 His M.A. thesis was on hero tales collected in the Schools' Collection and gender.